-Figure 2: (a) Sparse question-concept association graph and (b) most important tags associated with each concept for Grade 8 Earth science with N = 135 learners answering Q = 80 questions.
+Figure 2: (a) Sparse question-concept association graph and (b) most important tags associated with each concept for Grade 8 Earth science with N=135 learners answering Q=80 questions.
 Only 13.5% of all graded learner-question responses were observed.

-out potentially problematic questions that are either too hard, too easy, too confusing, or unrelated to the concepts underlying the collection of questions.
+property enables an instructor to assign questions in an orderly fashion as well as to prune out potentially problematic questions that are either too hard, too easy, too confusing, or unrelated to the concepts underlying the collection of questions.